Summer 2021 Registration

 An auditor is someone who is not transferring the course credit back to another educational institution.
 Auditors may receive continuing education credits, however this must be arranged by the auditor.
-No Lewis & Clark transcript is generated for auditors, only a certificate of completion, if the auditor meets the conditions stated in the Auditing Student Policies Document.
-See Auditing Student Policies for more details.
+No Lewis & Clark transcript is generated for auditors, only a certificate of completion, if the auditor meets the conditions stated on the Auditing a Law School Course page.

 Please read the Auditing Student Policies Document prior to registering for any courses.